 Poverty and hunger go hand in hand…

-Around the globe ‘World Hunger Day’ is marked on May 28 but the stark reality is that for one-fourth of Indians, numbering into millions, every day is hunger day with no means for adequate food or nutrition.
+Around the globe ‘World Hunger Day’ is marked on May 28 but the stark reality is that for one-fourth of Indians, numbering into millions, every day is a hunger day with no means for adequate food or nutrition.
 Hunger leads to malnutrition which in turn leaves people susceptible to diseases.
 The situation is particularly poignant in respect of children considering the fact that half of all kids younger than three years old in India weigh too little for their age.

 Poverty being the root cause of hunger, eradication of poverty is and should be the medium-term and long-term goal.
 However, in the interim the short-term goal should be to harness the resources of well-to-do Indians and feed the multitudes so that no adult or child goes to bed hungry.
 The corporate sector, as a part of their CSR initiatives, is doing its bit but much more needs to be done by them as well as by NGOs and individuals.